raspberrypilearning/fart-detector/WORKSHEET.md

 - Wait for GPIO 4 to go HIGH
     - Sound fart alarm

-If we break this task down there are four things we need to do.
+If we break this task down there are three things we need to do.

 - Turn resistors/pins on and off
 - Set all resistors/pins in the ladder to a binary value
 - Loop through all the binary combinations testing the trigger pin
-- Monitor for farts

 ###  Turn resistors/pins on and off